Armchair-Software/emscripten-browser-cursor/README.md

 ## Using with ImGui

 ## Other useful libraries

 You may also find the following Emscripten helper libraries useful:

 - [Emscripten Browser File Library](https://github.com/Armchair-Software/emscripten-browser-file) - allows you to transfer files using the browser upload / download interface, into memory in your C++ program.
-- [Emscripten Browser Clipboard Library](https://github.com/Armchair-Software/emscripten-browser-clipboard) - allows easy handling of browser copy and paste events in your C++ code.
+- [Emscripten Browser Clipboard Library](https://github.com/Armchair-Software/emscripten-browser-clipboard) - easy handling of browser copy and paste events in your C++ code.